 And then there's the Strix.
 When facing off against purposelessdemons is the least of your problems with them, shit gets real.

 Rule-Abiding Rebel — Some Carthians try to find reforms for the Requiem that don't disrupt the Invictus-derived model of praxis, lest they get boots on their necks.

-They Changed It, Now It Sucks: The Brujah becoming the Bruja could very well be this for any player of Vampire: The Masquerade transitioning over to the new setting; aside from being downgraded from a full-fledged clan to a bloodline, the original Brujah were revolutionaries who shaped history with uprisings, activism and passion, rebels, punk rockers, working tirelessly to improve society.
-Vampire: The Requiem's Bruja?
-Are a psychopathic criminal biker gang.
+They Changed It, Now It Sucks!: The Brujah becoming the Bruja could very well be this for any player of Vampire: The Masquerade transitioning over to the new setting; aside from being downgraded from a full-fledged clan to a bloodline, the original Brujah were revolutionaries who shaped history with uprisings, activism and passion, rebels, punk rockers, working tirelessly to improve society.
+Vampire The Requiem's Bruja?
+Are a psychopathic criminal biker gang who proudly uphold greed and sloth as values and makes money by taking part in things like prostitution, drugs-trafficking and illegal arm trading.
 All of them.
 It was clearly done to streamline the clans along with many other, more well-received changes, and the Gangrel in the new setting can serve more or less the same purpose, but it does come as a bit of a slap in the face to some older players in order to make a hamfisted attempt to add vampires similar to those from From Dusk Till Dawn.

 Uncanny Valley: The lower the humanity, the closer a Kindred is to this.

 The Haunts can be fugly bat-faced monsters out of your worst nightmares or they can be beautiful... perfectly beautiful... disturbingly beautiful.

 Some of their bloodlines lack any flaws in their appearance, but are so taken by their Blue and Orange Morality that it's the same issue.